All Episodes

 Equalization of outcomes, which means, as I love to constantly say, spreading misery equally.

-It was it was anybody watching this should have quickly come to the conclusion that the wrong people are in charge at the wrong time, who don't have the honesty to tell us what they're really gonna do.
+It was anybody watching this should have quickly come to the conclusion that the wrong people are in charge at the wrong time who don't have the honesty to tell us what they're really going to do.

-They don't have the guts to tell us what we're really gonna do.
+They don't have the guts to tell us what we're really going to do.

 And I'm not sure watching this Grayson guy, I'm not sure that he actually understands what's going to happen.